zegond/logos-per-banks/README.md

 ### Adobe Illustrator
 **Making Symbols**
 You can make resusable symbols by selecting the group, and make a new symbol from it using either symbols Window, or Properties tab.

 [![2019-07-25_22-43-29.jpg](https://s3.gifyu.com/images/2019-07-25_22-43-29.jpg)](https://gifyu.com/image/Et3K)
 [![2019-07-25_22-13-28.jpg](https://s3.gifyu.com/images/2019-07-25_22-13-28.jpg)](https://gifyu.com/image/Et3N)

 Save the symbol as "Dynamic Graphic Object" to be able to resize it.

 [![2019-07-25_22-43-59.jpg](https://s3.gifyu.com/images/2019-07-25_22-43-59.jpg)](https://gifyu.com/image/Et3T)

 **Loading Symbols Universally throughout Ai**
 There is a symbols file in Illustrator folder which you can use to manage and reuse instances quickly throughout documents.
 To load symbols in Ai, you can either:
-- load the symbol by selecting "Other Library" and load the symbols from the LogoS folder [![2019-07-26_01-00-54-1.jpg](https://s3.gifyu.com/images/2019-07-26_01-00-54-1.jpg)](https://gifyu.com/image/Et9P)
+- load the symbol by selecting "Other Library" and load the symbols from the LogoS folder.

+[![2019-07-26_01-00-54-1.jpg](https://s3.gifyu.com/images/2019-07-26_01-00-54-1.jpg)](https://gifyu.com/image/Et9P)

 - Or, drop the symbols file to your symbols folder to see it permanently in your symbols list
 Mac: Applications/Adobe Illustrator/Presets/en_US/Symbols
 Windows: C:\Users\Yourusername\AppData\Roaming\Adobe\Adobe Illustrator\Presets\Symbols

 [![2019-07-26_01-04-41.jpg](https://s3.gifyu.com/images/2019-07-26_01-04-41.jpg)](https://gifyu.com/image/Et9e)

 ### SVG Assets
 The SVG files have been created with viewbox enabled in them in 48px boundary.
-This makes all of the containers stay in the middle of a square box which makes managing their size and position easier. below you can see the comparison between an SVG image without (Left) and with viewbox (right) [![Untitled-1cfd05ad380f70e51.jpg](https://s3.gifyu.com/images/Untitled-1cfd05ad380f70e51.jpg)](https://gifyu.com/image/EtpV)
+This makes all of the containers stay in the middle of a square box which makes managing their size and position easier. below you can see the comparison between an SVG image without (Left) and with viewbox (right)

+[![Untitled-1cfd05ad380f70e51.jpg](https://s3.gifyu.com/images/Untitled-1cfd05ad380f70e51.jpg)](https://gifyu.com/image/EtpV)

 SVG groups have also been carefully considered to avoid unwanted clutter.

 [![2019-07-25_16-59-08.jpg](https://s3.gifyu.com/images/2019-07-25_16-59-08.jpg)](https://gifyu.com/image/EtpB)